For the 1975-2020 Data (November 2022 Submission)

 - Months from diagnosis to treatment = ((Year initial treatment started * 12) + Month initial treatment started) - ((Year of diagnosis * 12) + Month of diagnosis)

-These data are available upon request after acknowledging the limitations associated with analyses of the data.
-Three main limitations affect recommended analyses using the SEER radiation therapy and data: 1) the completeness of the variables; and 2) the biases associated with unmeasured reasons for receiving or not receiving RT/chemotherapy; 3) the interpretation of sequence data variables.
-The limitations of using the months from diagnosis to treatment variable: 1) completeness of the variable; and 2) precision of the variable.
+These data are available after acknowledging the limitations associated with analyses of the data.
+Three main limitations affect recommended analyses using the SEER radiation treatment and chemotherapy data: 1) the completeness of the variables; and 2) the biases associated with unmeasured reasons for receiving or not receiving RT/chemotherapy; 3) the interpretation of sequence data variables.
+The limitations of using the months from diagnosis to treatment variable are related to: 1) completeness of the variable; and 2) precision of the variable.

 Below we further describe the issues and analyses that could be problematic.